hhs-rajput/cricket-auction-api/README.md

-This is Cricket Auctin Backend Application.
+This is Cricket Auction Backend Application.